Streaming Here

 ‘Bubjan’ chronicles the journey of Parwiz Zafari, a former member of the Iranian parliament who dedicated his life to cultivating a progressive, modern, and free society in Iran.

-Inspired by hours of in-depth interviews by Humans of New York creator, Brandon Stanton, and directed by Emmy-nominated filmmaker, Nicholas Mihm; ‘Bubjan’ chronicles the journey of Parwiz Zafari - an Iranian man who has been living in exile since the Islamic Revolution in 1979.
+Inspired by hours of in-depth interviews by Humans of New York creator, Brandon Stanton, and directed by Emmy-nominated filmmaker, Nicholas Mihm, ‘Bubjan’ chronicles the journey of Parwiz Zafari - an Iranian man who has been living in exile since the Islamic Revolution in 1979.

 Parwiz was a member of the Iranian parliament, where he dedicated his life to cultivating a progressive, modern, and free society in Iran.
 However, the rise of the Islamic Republic eclipsed those aspirations, and forced him to leave behind everything he knew.